andik/IDL-Syntax/README.md

 # IDL syntax highlighting

-This package provides a simple IDL syntax highlighting, derived from Sublime's standard C++ highlighting.
+This package provides a simple IDL (Microsoft, midl) syntax highlighting, derived from Sublime's standard C++ highlighting.
 It provides you with correct symbol detection, which was the main reason to create this.

 No fancy stuff here, no additional functionality, no snippets